benpartington/CV/README.md

 **Siege Studios** (August 2020 - October 2021)
 _Freelance Artist_

-- Used attention to detail to complete besoke miniature model painting commissions for Siege Studios’ clients
+- Used attention to detail to complete bespoke miniature model painting commissions for Siege Studios’ clients
 - Implemented strong time management skills to complete commissions to strict deadlines, whilst maintaining extremely high levels of quality, ensuring repeat business
 - Through dedication and determination I taught myself the skills required to paint to a professional level and create a portfolio of consistently outstanding work
 - Used initiative to interpret client briefs and received 100% satisfaction upon review